Cheapstock! The first pick of budget festivals for 2014

 From 13 – 15 June 2014 at Raehills Meadows near Moffat, with live music, comedy, art, cabaret, puppeteers and even a sauna.
 Early bird tickets are on sale now from £59 per person for the weekend – avoid the busy camping fields at one of our nearby sites such as Barnsoul Caravan Park, with non-electric tent and hardstanding electric pitches from £119 – £140 for seven nights from 13 – 20 June.

-£10 in advance or £12 on the gate will give you access to over 18 hours of live music over two days, or pay £20 for a ticket and T-shirt – bargain.
+£10 in advance or £12 on the gate will give you access to over 18 hours of live music over two days from 1 - August or pay £20 for a ticket and T-shirt – bargain.
 As is a week’s hol in North Yorkshire: electric tourer and motorhome pitches at Northallerton’s Pembroke Caravan Park less than ten miles from the festival start from £119 for seven nights.
 Prefer to glamp?
 Family camping pods at Richmond’s Hillcrest Park start from £110 that weekend for a minimum two-night stay.

 In Cambridge’s Guildhall, LodeStar music festival is over the last weekend of August, leaving plenty of time to take a full week for the bank holiday for sightseeing in Cambridge.
 Early bird tickets for LodeStar are £50 for adults and £35 for 15 – 17 year olds; under 14s are free.